FanWu95/FanWu95/README.md

 ### Hi there 👋

-I'm Fan, currently a BI analyst and an aspiring Data Scientist.
+I'm Fan, currently a Business Data Analyst and an aspiring Data Scientist.

 TYou'll find here some of my master's and personal projects.